Some debts are non-dischargeable in bankruptcy

-Here is an example of non-dischargeable debts.
+Here is an example of a non-dischargeable debt.
 In this case, the Debtor’s landlord sued the debtor.
-The acts and conduct by the Debtor made these debts non-chargeable as ruled by the Bankruptcy Court.
+The acts and conduct by the Debtor made these bankruptcy debts non-dischargeable as ruled by the Bankruptcy Court.

-- Debtor rented a property from the Landlord.
+- The debtor rented a property from the Landlord.

 - The lease included one dog which was listed as a small Chihuahua

 - In fact, upon leaving, it was found that the Debtor had a large dog.

 - This dog caused significant damage to the landlord’s property.

 - The landlord sued the Debtor for damages.